-Income tax management is often a major concern for small business operators.
-All earnings of a sole proprietor are subject to income tax and self-employment tax.
-With other business structures there may be additional taxable entities, so that tax liability is spread across more than one tax bracket.
-Sole proprietors are required to recognize all income from operations and the sale of property and pay tax on it the year it was earned.
-Sole proprietors enjoy the benefit of being able to "average" their farm and ranch income each year.
-They are also eligible to participate in a number of tax deferred retirement savings plans such as Individual Retirement Accounts (IRA), the Self Employed Pension (SEP), and the Savings Incentive Match Plan for Employees (SIMPLE).
-Sole proprietors

-Assistant Professor and Extension Economist-Management, Program Specialist-Risk Management, and Professor Emeritus and Extension Economist, The Texas A&M System. can also use the Internal Revenue Service code section 179 expense election to deduct up to \$250,000 (for 2008) of certain capital asset purchases in the year they were purchased rather than depreciating them over the life of the asset.
+- Income tax management is often a major concern for small business operators. - All earnings of a sole proprietor are subject to income tax and selfemployment tax. - Sole proprietors are required to recognize all income from operations and the sale of property and pay tax on it the year it was earned. - Sole proprietors enjoy the benefit of being able to "average" their farm and ranch income each year.
+They are also eligible to participate in a number of tax deferred retirement savings plans such as Individual Retirement Accounts (IRS), the Self Employed Pension (SEP), and the Savings Incentive Match Plan for Employees (SIMPLE). - ➤ Sole proprietors can also use the IRS code section 179 expense election to deduct up to \$250,000 of certain capital asset purchases in the year they purchased rather than depreciating them over the life of the asset.

-Joint Operations
+Joint Operation

-A joint operation (JO) is defined as two or more sole proprietors working together.
-How closely these proprietors work together is at their discretion.
-They may benefit financially by exchanging excess capacity in one aspect of an operation for the use of resources that otherwise might be inaccessible.
-No filings or public disclosure are required, but it is best to have a written operating agreement that defines the joint nature of the operation and explicitly states that no partnership exists or is implied.
-Control of management is retained by each individual to the extent that their decisions are not contrary to the operating agreement.
-Each proprietor maintains his own assets and depreciation schedule, and new capital purchases are made individually.
-For income tax management, each member of a JO has the same flexibility and options available to any sole proprietor.
-The financial resources of each proprietor of a JO are limited to his own debt or equity capital.
+- ➤ A joint operation is defined as two or more sole proprietors working together. - They may benefit financially by exchanging excess capacity in one aspect of an operation for the use of resources that otherwise might be inaccessible. - No filings or public disclosure are required, but it is best to have a written operating agreement that defines the joint nature of the operation and explicitly states that no partnership exists or is implied. - Control of management is retained by each individual to the extent that their decisions are not contrary to the operating agreement. - Each proprietor maintains his own assets and depreciation schedule, and new capital purchases are made individually. - For income tax management, each member of a JO has the same flexibility and options available to any sole proprietor. - The financial resources of each proprietor of a JO are limited to his own debt or equity capital.